hth313/OS4/doc/basics.rst

-Internal key tables are just an array of function codes where we take advantage of the extra two bits in a ROM word to decode a special meanings, like a digit entry key or a function that ends digit entry or not.
+Internal key tables are just an array of function codes where we take advantage of the extra two bits in a ROM word to decode a special meanings, like a data entry key or a function that ends digit entry or not.
 As we want to allow storing also XROM functions on keyboard, the actual encoding used by OS4 differs somewhat from the ones used in the operating system.